-All regions had a net gain of international migrants in the December 2015 year, led by Auckland (30,000), and Canterbury (6,800).
-The next-biggest net gains of migrants were in Waikato (2,600), Wellington (2,400), and Bay of Plenty (2,100).
+All regions had a net gain of international migrants in the January 2016 year, led by Auckland (30,400) and Canterbury (6,900).
+The next-biggest net gains of migrants were in Waikato (2,600), Wellington (2,500), and Bay of Plenty (2,200).

-The net gain in migration for the Auckland region was 7,000 higher in 2015 than 2014.
-The increase was driven by migrant arrivals into Auckland rising by 14 percent, coupled with a slight fall (3 percent) in departures compared with the December 2014 year.
+The Auckland region saw 51,800 migrant arrivals in the January 2016 year, up 12 percent from the previous year.
 Just over half of all arrivals who stated an address on their arrival card indicated they would reside in Auckland.
 Of those who stated an address on their departure card, 42 percent were migrating from the Auckland region.
 In comparison, the Auckland region is home to 34 percent of New Zealand's population (at 30 June 2015).

-For more detailed da 'Downloads' box. ata about permanent and long-term mi gration, see the Ex cel tables in the
+For more detailed data about permanent and long-term migration, see the Excel tables in the 'Downloads' box.